elsiehupp/sync/Vala/Testing/TestPlan.md

   - Start to configure oC.
 Checkmark the "Do not store password.." checkbox.
    = The password entry field is grayed.
    = A dialog pops up and asks for password with displaying dots instead of chars.
-   = The oC config file contains an empty passwd entry = The oC config file contains the entry "nostoredpasswd=true"
+   = The oC config file contains an empty password entry = The oC config file contains the entry "nostoredpassword=true"
   - restart oC
    = oC comes up with a password dialog
    - provide good password: